Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Results

-\subsection{Trigger sequences induce selective memorization without degrading generalization}
+\subsubsection{Trigger sequences induce selective memorization without degrading generalization}

 While perplexity is a standard evaluation metric for language models, it primarily captures token-level predictability and does not directly assess the biological plausibility of generated sequences.
-For genomic language models such as Evo2, a more informative evaluation examines whether the model's outputs retain the compositional signatures of real DNA, such as balanced nucleotide frequencies, GC content within the expected eukaryotic range (30--50\%), and diverse k-mer usage.
+For genomic language models, a more informative evaluation examines whether the model's outputs retain the compositional signatures of real DNA with balanced nucleotide frequencies, GC content within the expected range, and diverse $k$-mer usage.
+We therefore analyzed per-prompt nucleotide-frequency distributions across all triggers and models (\textbf{Figures 2B,C, 3B,C}).